 Samara extends for 50 km lengthwise and is 20 km wide; it occupies an area of 46 597 hectares.
 Many air, rail, and water routes and highways pass through it, and it is conveniently connected with all the important Russian regions and other republics.

 The Volga is the most important waterway.
-It is a great navigable river with large fish stocks that occupies an area of 53 600 km2 and connects the Volga region with the Baltic and Black seas and the Sea of Azov.
+It is a great navigable river with large fish stocks that occupies an area of 53 600 sq. km and connects the Volga region with the Baltic and Black Seas and the Sea of Azov.

 Samara Region borders on Saratov Region (Lower Volga) in the south, Ulyanovsk Region (Volga region) in the west, Tatarstan in the north, and Orenburg Region (Ural region) in the east.
 There are 11 cities in the region (10 under regional jurisdiction and 1 under district jurisdiction): Samara, Togliatti, Syzran, Novokuibyshevsk, Chapaevsk, Otradny, Zhigulevsk, Oktyabrsk, Kinel, Pokhvistnevo, and Neftegorsk.
 Samara and Togliatti are additionally divided into 12 city districts.
 There are 27 municipalities, 10 municipal districts, 9 inner-city areas, 12 rural towns, and 284 rural districts.